 Singapore is a great place for a family holiday with kids.
 It is a very clean, safe city and nearly everyone speaks English.
-It is considered to be more expensive than other Asian countries, but there are plenty of free things to do.
+It may be more expensive than some other Asian countries, but there are plenty of free things to do in Singapore.

-In this travel guide, we will show you some of the best things to do in Singapore, that won’t cost you anything.
-It will help you plan how to spend your time, whilst watching your budget.
+In this travel guide, we will show you our top things to do in Singapore, that won’t cost a penny!
+We’ll help you plan your time, whilst watching your budget.

-Singapore is a great place to visit and it doesn’t have to cost a lot.
-Furthermore, there is a great system of public transport, as well as many taxis and this makes it even easier to visit the many free things to do in Singapore.
+Singapore is a fantastic place to visit and it really doesn’t have to cost a lot.
+Furthermore, there is a great system of public transport, as well as many taxis making it even easier to visit the many free things to do in Singapore.

 If you want to visit Singapore on a budget, this is the perfect guide for you.
 We visited Singapore with the children at the start of our jungle adventure in Borneo.